Student Leadership & Programs

 Recent accomplishments have been:

-- proposing tracks within the Biology major that has been adopted by the faculty of the Department
+proposing tracks within the Biology major that have been adopted by the faculty of the Department

 This club seeks to encourage an interest in Biology among undergraduate majors through meetings and discussion among members, events such as Science Week and the COS Formal Dance, and educational opportunities.
 The Biology Club coordinates fundraising events for research and hosts the annual Research Networking Dinner.
 Some meetings even include a drawing for a free Kaplan MCAT class.
 Check it out!

-Teaching Assistants (Biology Lab, Genetics Lab, Genetics Lecture)
+Teaching Assistants (Biology Lab, Genetics Lab, Genetics Lecture, or General Ecology Laboratory)

 - Many opportunities are available to be an undergraduate teaching assistant (UTA) in the Department of Biological Sciences.
 UTAs assist graduate TAs and instructors with a variety of tasks including help ready laboratories, conducting review sessions, leading group discussions, and tutoring fellow students.
 Importantly, UTAs serve as a bridge between students, graduate TAs and instructor so that students gain personalized attention.
 Furthermore, this experience provides UTAs with valuable leadership and communication experience while developing professional skills needed for various careers.
 Students interested in becoming an UTA should find out more by asking instructors of courses in which they have done well and enjoyed.